OpenTNF/OpenTNF.github.io/README.md

 Everyone is invited to contribute to further development and maintenance of OpenTNF™.
 We encourage you to read, review, evaluate, use, discuss and comment this initiative and document.

-Comments, problems, errors, questions, proposals etc. can be registred as  [OpenTNF Issues](https://github.com/OpenTNF/opentnf/issues).
+Please register your comments, problems, errors, questions, proposals etc. in our [OpenTNF Issue List](https://github.com/OpenTNF/opentnf/issues).

 The OpenTNF™ specification is licensed under the Creative Commons Attribution-No Derivative Works 4.0 Unported License.
 To view a copy of this license, visit <http://creativecommons.org/licenses/by-nd/4.0/>.